azavea/temperate/doc/arch/adr-0002-frontend-framework.md

 Most frustrations with Angular revolve around "fighting the framework", cryptic and unhelpful error messages during development that are difficult to debug, or fighting package version mismatches.
 Some see TypeScript as an unnecessary burden, although we could mitigate this by actively choosing not to add types to our code as we start development.
 The third party package ecosystem exists, but is not nearly as robust as that of angularjs or React, and we may run into trouble finding high quality third party packages for some features we may want to implement.

-Django Static Files
-___________________

-Django allows for a hybrid client-side solution, where the majority of a page's information is rendered server side, and then JS is used client side to "enhance" the page's experience.
-This generally involves some sort of JS build as part of the application deployment process, and a JS dev server that compiles the client-side code any time a request is made in the dev environment.

-Even if using Django views, it is generally necessary to include some sort of JS build system because any non-trivial JavaScript becomes unweildy very quickly.
-We experienced this when we built parts of the Clean Air Council TripPlanner app using Django views, where a significant chunk of the client-side functionality was implemented in JavaScript.
-Thus the advantage of quick iteration on some of the simpler views is lost when it becomes necessary to implement a JS build system and integrate it with Django staticfiles.
-This is the only option of the four presented that would require us to initially spend time developing new bootstrapping and deployment tooling.

 ReactJS
 _______